- Why was this program set up?

 Yes.
 You will have insurance protection for your past work for the defunct or bankrupt firm as long as you are not a decision-maker of an engineering or geoscience consulting firm.
 Your insurance protection as a decision-maker of a non-engineering or geoscience consulting firm or entity would be for design only.

-If you are a decision-maker of an engineering or geoscience consulting firm, some restrictions apply before you receive insurance protection (See page 4, Q 15, 16 and 17 for details).
+If you are a decision-maker of an engineering or geoscience consulting firm, some restrictions apply before you receive insurance protection (See here for details).

 Yes, as long as you are a member in good standing in a participating provincial or territorial regulator.
-Certain restrictions pertain to decision-makers (See page 4, Q 15, 16, and 17 for details).
+Certain restrictions pertain to decision-makers (See here for details).

 Yes, you will have insurance protection for past work, for gratuitous advice you may give, and for service receiving compensation not exceeding $15,000 per calendar year.